ESNODE/ESNODE-Core/docs/quickstart.md

 ```

 > Adjust the actual env var name once you define it in code (e.g. `ESNODE_CONFIG`).

+Note on TSDB path: by default the agent now resolves `local_tsdb_path` to `$XDG_DATA_HOME/esnode/tsdb` or `~/.local/share/esnode/tsdb` to avoid root-only directories.
+If you prefer `/var/lib/esnode/tsdb`, set it explicitly and pre-create the directory with writable permissions for the agent user.

 ### 3.2 Common CLI flags (suggested)